Picking Out Outfits for a Headshot – A Guide to Appropriate Headshot Wardrobe

 The most important tip is to dress in a way that complements your character.
 What are you looking to tell your audience?
 Are you a friendly and reliable medical professional?
 Are you a cheery and persistent salesperson?
 Are you an approachable but intelligent staff member?

 Dressing for the part is a tip that cannot be overstated.
-You want your audience to know exactly what type of character you are the moment they see your headshot.
+You want your audience to know exactly what type of character you are when they see your headshot.

 If you need inspiration, turn on the TV.
 Most likely, the role you’re auditioning for has been played before.
-Take note of the wardrobe of these characters on TV or film, and try to emulate it, but make it yours.
+Please take note of the wardrobe of these characters on TV or film, and try to emulate it, but make it yours.

 Unless you’re specifically looking for fashion-oriented headshots, there’s no need to bust out your Prada shirt or Polo and Lacoste shirts.
-If anything, stay away from outfits with boldly emblazoned logos, ruffles, and distracting patterns.
+Avoid outfits with boldly emblazoned logos, ruffles, and distracting patterns.

-Keep it simple.
+Please keep it simple.
 If you have to wear something with patterns, they should be subtle.
-If your eye jumps to the shirt first when you look at the headshot, then the pattern is too busy.
+When you look at the headshot, the pattern is too busy if your eye jumps to the shirt first.

 For ladies, avoid anything too sheer or distracting.
 If you must wear translucent clothing, layer it with something underneath.
 Your outfit merely serves to present your personality, not override it.